datagrok-ai/public/help/develop/develop.md

 ### Source Control

 Packages can be deployed from git as well as other resources, which allows for convenient team collaboration and version management.
 See the full list of source types in the [Package Browser](https://public.datagrok.ai/packages) (`Manage | Packages | Add new package`).
 When developing a package with your team, it's a good idea to commit code to the repository first and then publish your package from there.
-Our public repository is a telling example of this workflow.
+Our [public GitHub repository](https://github.com/datagrok-ai/public/tree/master/packages) is a telling example of this workflow.
 We also welcome contributions, which you can learn more about in [this article](https://datagrok.ai/help/develop/public-repository).

+### Continuous Integration

+`Webpack` is required for your package source code to work successfully in the browser.
+The Datagrok platform can build a package on the server side, in which case, you need to specify `--rebuild` option in scripts from `package.json`.
+The script `"build": "webpack"` is reserved for server build.

+Alternatively, it's possible to build your package on the client side using `Webpack`.
+To do that, specify the opposite option `--build` in your scripts.

 ### Sharing